varnish/Varnish-Book/varnish_book.rst

 Exercise: Configure threading
 -----------------------------

-While performing this exercise, watch the `threads` counter in ``varnishstat`` to determine the number of threads that are running.
+While performing this exercise, watch the `n_wrk` counter in ``varnishstat`` to determine the number of threads that are running.

 #.
 Start Varnish